mekorhabracha/mekorhabracha.github.io/_posts/Announcements/2017-6-16-Newly-Kosher.md

 NEWLY KOSHER

-We are pleased to announce that  Goldie, a vegan falafel shop at 1526 Sansom St, is now certified Kosher Pareve, under the Orthodox supervision of IKC!
+We are pleased to announce that  "Goldie" vegan falafel shop, at 1526 Sansom St, is now certified Kosher Pareve, under the Orthodox supervision of IKC!
 Please support these efforts by informing them that you are a Kosher consumer.
 Goldie website: http://goldiefalafel.com/